Keep Your Digestive System Happy: 5 Tips for a Healthier Gut

 - Whole grain bread

-It may feel daunting to increase your fiber intake if you haven’t been eating a lot of it, but there’s no need to be overwhelmed.
+It may feel daunting to increase your fiber intake if you haven’t been eating a lot of it, but there’s no need to feel overwhelmed.
 You can start by including fiber supplements or beverages that contain fiber-rich ingredients, like OLIPOP (which has 9 grams of fiber in every can!), into your diet.
 Then, you can start building up by eating more fiber-rich foods.

-2. Incorporate Probiotics to Your Life
+2. Add Probiotics to Your Diet

 Some foods that naturally contain probiotics include: